310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 ## Chapter 4

 {% bubble Midori frown %}
-Actually, even if I did try to run away—Morisawa-senpai, Shinkai-senpai, or Anzu-san…
+Actually, even if I did try to run away — Morisawa-senpai, Shinkai-senpai, or Anzu-san…

 Someone will interfere and grab me by the neck to say, “come over here already!”, and pull me back to the problems I should face head-on…